shaack/cm-chessboard/README.md

 Sets the position as `fen`.
 Special values are `"start"`, sets the chess start position and `"empty"`, sets an empty board.
 When `animated` is set `false`, the new position will be shown instant.

+Returns a **Promise** which will be resolved, when the Animation has finished.

 [Example for **setPosition**](https://shaack.com/projekte/cm-chessboard/examples/pieces-animation.html)